Want to build the future of retail? Let's get started.

 Once the media player is running and LogMeIn is installed on the Surface device, you will need to install our SurfaceAgent (content trigger) software from the USB flash drive that you set up in Step 1.
 Please follow these steps on the Surface Book / Surface Pro:

 a) Connect your USB flash drive to the Surface device and run the Setup program for SurfaceAgent.
 You will be prompted to enter an admin password, which is trs10.
 If the installation fails, simply run it again.
+It may take a few attempts.

 b) Restart the Surface device.
 It will automatically sign in again as the default user.